-Additionally, over the last four years, Killam has migrated all data to cloud-based solutions with high-quality partners, invested in advanced cyber risk detection systems and increased its firewalls to include building systems, and rolled out two-factor authentication across the organization.
-Looking forward, Killam is deploying vulnerability patch management and privileged access management solutions in 2023.
+Killam has migrated all data to cloud-based solutions with high-quality partners, invested in advanced cyber risk detection systems and increased its firewalls to include building systems, and rolled out two-factor authentication across the organization.
+In the past year, Killam incorporated enhanced email security service to provide better SPAM and phishing filtering and a new endpoint protection & response (EDR) service that integrates threat intelligence from Killam's next generation firewalls and email security gateway.
+This allows for the cybersecurity system to quickly isolate endpoints, block threats, and provide a playbook on how a threat started and acted.

 Educating employees in cyber security through cyber awareness training is a key priority that, when coupled with robust cyber security systems, provides maximum protection.
 Killam has deployed software that simulates phishing emails, and mandatory training is required if employees fail the random simulations.
 At Killam, advanced email security servers leverage artificial intelligence and machine learning algorithms as a front-line defense.
-Killam continues to develop cyber defense through ongoing investment in cyber-related technologies and driving the education and awareness of employees.
+Killam continues to develop cyber defense through ongoing investment in cyber-related technologies and by driving the education and awareness of employees.

 The Board plays an active role in overseeing how Killam manages these risks.
 The Board oversees risk management as well as reviews significant risks and top emerging risks, including information technology and cyber risks.
-The Board receives a cyber security update twice a year at a minimum.
+The Board receives a cyber security update at least twice a year.

-FNGAGING WITH UNITHOLDERS AND OTHER STAKEHOLDERS
+ENGAGING WITH UNITHOLDERS AND OTHER STAKEHOLDERS